(This Cuba Travel Tips Blog Post was last updated in February 2017.)

 - Non-US based medical insurance

-Although you no longer need to obtain a special license, to enter Cuba you still need to have a Cuba Tourist Card which is also sometimes called a Cuba Tourist Visa.
+Although you no longer need to obtain a special license to enter Cuba, you still need to have a Cuba Tourist Card which is also sometimes called a Cuba Visa.
 This isn’t unique to Americans either.
-Anyone visiting Cuba must obtain this Cuba tourist card.
-The tourist card will allow you to stay for 30 days in Cuba.
+Anyone visiting Cuba must obtain the Cuba visa.
+This Cuba visa will allow you to stay for 30 days in Cuba.

-If using the trampoline method, you can purchase the Cuba Tourist Card directly from the airline on your day of departure.
+For those flying from outside of the US to Cuba, simply buy your Cuba Visa (Tourist Card) directly from the airline on your day of departure.
 It will cost the equivalent of about $20.
-In Mexico, we were charged what came out to $18.57 per person.
+When flying from Mexico, we were charged in pesos an amount that came out to $18.57 USD per person.

 Cuba Travel Tip: Be Extra Careful When Completing the Tourist Card